raspberrypilearning/3D-scene/en/step_7.md

 --- task ---

-Use your `variable`{:class="block3variables"} input block to control something in your project, for example, to change the size of a sprite, the way that it looks, or the volume of a sound.
+Use your rounded `variable`{:class="block3variables"} input block to control something in your project, for example, to change the size of a sprite, the way that it looks, or the volume of a sound.

 Here are some examples of how you can use your variable slider: